UnclePetros/OriFlagTess/README.md

 # OriFlagTess - An origami flagstone molecule design tool

 OriFlagTess is an origami design software dedicated to calculate and construct single flagstone molecules.
-It is based on mathematical concepts explained in the article [Origami - Molecule construction in flagstone tessellation](https://pvitelli.net/2020/01/20/origami-tassellazioni-flagstone/)
+It is based on mathematical concepts explained in the article ["Origami - Molecule construction in flagstone tessellation"](https://pvitelli.net/2020/01/20/origami-tassellazioni-flagstone/)

 ## Main features
 - Real-time simulation of the crease pattern of a specific "flagstone" molecule